Academics

 Grading Scale

 Grades are given quarterly.
 In addition to term grades, a student will receive a year-end summative grade and, for those courses giving final exams, a final exam grade at the end of the course.
 Newton South High School calculates an unweighted grade point average (GPA).
-GPA is computed three times:
+Cumulative GPA is calculated at the end of each semester beginning after the second semester of junior year.